 Can Dogs Eat Raw Potatoes?

-You should never feed your pooch raw potatoes.
+You should never feed your dog raw potatoes.
 Like other vegetables belonging to the nightshade family (such as tomatoes and eggplants), raw potatoes contain solanine, a compound that can be toxic to dogs.
 The good news is, cooking reduces the levels of solanine in potatoes.

 If you decide to feed your pooch with potatoes, it’s best to serve them boiled, steamed, or baked, without any seasonings.
 Potatoes cooked in oil, such as potato chips and french fries, as well as potatoes with salt, butter, or cheese are not healthy for your four-legged companion.
 However, you can combine them with a scoop of plain Greek yogurt or other dog-friendly cooked veggies such as sweet peas and carrots.